 There seemed to be a perfect balance between focused, individual work time and reflection, and exchange of ideas and critique with others.
 I enjoyed not only discussions about materials and techniques, but also dialogue about teaching and the sharing of artist opportunities and career strategies.
 I was encouraged by others viewing my work but was also presented with thought provoking questions and suggestions that helped me expand as an artist.

 - M. Robinson, printmaker and professor

 The residential workshop is geared toward practicing visual artists with an established studio practice.
-The session holds a maximum of ten participants, and requires a minimum of three.
+The session holds a maximum of eight participants, and requires a minimum of three.
 Admission review is for the in-person 2022 workshop only; online workshops do not require an application.

 Admissions are on a rolling basis, based on experience, images, and stated interests.
 Application review will continue until up to ten spots are filled, or until April 1, 2022.

 As there is light hiking at high altitude (7-8000'),

 a basic level of physical fitness is necessary.

 Please complete the application form below; there is no application fee.